Mountain biodiversity science

 Globally integrated assessment and monitoring of biodiversity (species, populations, traits) requires interdisciplinary research and a close collaboration between observational, remote sensing, and modelling communities that are collecting and using spatio-temporally explicit biodiversity or environmental data to capture, report on, and predict ongoing changes, and to develop integrated knowledge products (e.g. map layers).

-Current efforts focus on providing the mountain biodiversity community with a platform for mountain biodiversity data visualization and on bridging gaps with the remote sensing community.
+Current efforts focus on providing the mountain biodiversity community with a platform for mountain biodiversity data visualization, supporting long-term assessment and monitoring efforts, and bridging gaps with the remote sensing community.